- Get Help

 A report by UNICEF found that each year in Canada, an estimated 362,000 children witness or experience family violence.

 A survey by the Canadian Women’s Foundation says that 67% of Canadians know at least one woman who has been physically or sexually assaulted.

-On any given day in Canada, more than 3,300 women and 3,000 children sleep in an emergency shelter like Interval House to escape domestic violence.
+On one day in Canada, more than 3,700 women and 2,500 children slept in an emergency shelter like Interval House to escape domestic violence.